What to order at Phnom Penh Noodle House

 Taylor Shellfish Oyster Bar Melrose ★ 4.4

-Taylor Shellfish Oyster Bar Melrose in Seattle's Capitol Hill is the Capitol Hill outpost inside Melrose Market: a marble bar, Samish Bay oysters, a clam pot on every other table.
+Taylor Shellfish Oyster Bar Melrose in Seattle's Capitol Hill is the Capitol Hill outpost inside Melrose Market: a marble bar, Samish Bay oysters.

 Signature: Half-shell oysters, Steamer clams, Shucked geoduck